raspberrypilearning/lego-robot-car/en/step_5.md

 You may need to make changes to your code, depending on which side your of the car, and which way around your motors are connected.

-Next you need to make you Raspberry Pi run **headless**.
-This means running your code without needing to have a monitor, keyboard or mouse connected.
+Next, you need to make you Raspberry Pi run **headless**.
+This means running your code without needing to have a monitor, keyboard, or mouse connected.

-First of all, make sure your Raspberry Pi is [connected to a wifi network](https://www.raspberrypi.org/documentation/configuration/wireless/desktop.md).
+First of all, make sure your Raspberry Pi is [connected to a WiFi network](https://www.raspberrypi.org/documentation/configuration/wireless/desktop.md).

-Now you can use a program called **cron** to make your Python script run everytime the Raspberry Pi is booted.
+Now, you can use a program called **cron** to make your Python script run everytime the Raspberry Pi is booted.

 --- task ---

-Open a terminal by pressing **Ctrl** + **Alt** + **T** on your keyboard.
+Open a terminal by pressing <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd> on your keyboard.

 --- /task ---

 --- task ---

 Type `crontab -e` into the terminal window.
-If this is the first time you have ever used **crontab** then it will ask you which editor you would like to use.
+If this is the first time you have ever used **crontab**, then it will ask you which editor you would like to use.

 ```bash
 pi@raspberrypi:~ $ crontab -e